China Tibetology Research Center: Subdivisions

 Additionally, the Center also manages the China Tibetology Publishing House, the Kanjur and Tanjur Collation Bureau, the Beijing Tibetan Medical Center, the China Tibetology press and the Center's Library.

 Activities

-International collaboration and academic exchange are key activities of the Chinese Tibetology Research Center.
-The Center has successfully held three international seminars for Tibetan studies.
+The CTRC is staffed and managed by personnel of the United Front Work Department of the Central Committee of the Chinese Communist Party.
+International collaboration and academic exchange are key activities of the CTRC.
+The Center has held three international seminars for Tibetan studies.
 In 2001, about 220 scholars from 14 countries attended the Beijing International Seminar for Tibetan Studies.
 Since the year 2000, the Center has hosted about 230 scholars, diplomats and journalists from 40 countries.
 The 7th Beijing International Symposium on Tibetan Studies, co-organized by the China Association for the Protection and Development of Tibetan Culture, the China Tibetology Research Center, and the Tibet Autonomous Region Academy of Social Sciences, opened on August 14, 2023, in Beijing.
 The event, themed "Prosperous Development of Tibetan Studies and an Open Tibet," brought together 320 scholars from China and abroad.
 The event was criticized by the Central Tibetan Administration as Chinese government propaganda.